mr-pennyworth/alfred-asciimath/README.md

  1. Download the [latest release](https://github.com/mr-pennyworth/alfred-asciimath/releases/latest/download/AsciiMath.alfredworkflow).
  2. Type `.asciimath-init` in Alfred.

-### Permissions explanation
-The accessibility permission is needed so that the math window can automatically close if you press `escape` to exit Alfred without either copying the image or the LaTeX.

 ### Usage instructions
  1. Open Alfred
  2. Type <code>`</code> (backtick)